A Unique Lava Walk through the Colourful Lava Field at Gjástykki at Krafla in North-Iceland

 I followed the Katla Fires on the news when I was younger and the name Gjástykki had always sounded so exotic to me.
 I had wanted to visit it for the longest time as I visit the Krafla area every year.
-So when I saw that Saga Travel offered guided tours to Gjástykki I jumped at the chance of finally being able to visit it!
+So when I saw that there was a guided tour to Gjástykki I jumped at the chance of finally being able to visit it!

 We made our first stop by the information signs on top of the hill where there is an excellent view of the Krafla area and the Krafla geothermal power plant.